jbchen00/plexure/Exercise2/readme.md

 select * from coupon where Now() between startDate and endDate

 `bool CanRedeemCoupon(userId, couponId)`
+select count(id) from redemption where couponId = $couponId and userId = $userId select maxPerUser, maxAllUsers from Coupon where id = $couponId return count < maxPerUser and count < maxAllUsers

 `void SaveRedemption(Coupon)`

 `List<Redemption> GetRedemptions(couponId, userId)`
-select * from redemptions where couponId = $couponId and userId = $userId
+select * from redemption where couponId = $couponId and userId = $userId

 **Optimizations on database**

-index on id, startDate desc, endDate desc on coupon table
+clustered index on id, startDate, endDate on coupon table

-index on id, couponId, userId on redemption table
+clustered index on id, couponId, userId (redemptionDateTime desc) on redemption table

 **Further optimization ideas that require more investigation**

-move cold data to another data store?
+move cold data to another data store. use Stretch Database.

 use caching, e.g. redis, to store active coupons. daily cron job to refresh cache for active coupons